sharondaniely/2BPTask/README.md

 This Project is a small project that represents organization structure.

-Backend: .Net 6
+Backend: .Net 6 |
-Frontend: Angular
+Frontend: Angular |
 DB: MongoDB (cloud)

+This is my first project in Angalar and first time using NOSQL DB.
+I learned a lot during the task :-)

 In details: